niezhiyang/flutter_logger/README.md

 # flutter_logger

-Simple, pretty and powerful logger for flutter
+Simple, pretty and powerful logger for flutter，It has the log level, file name and line number, and can customize the color of the log level

 ## Usage